emrahsariboz/Machine-learning-portfolio/README.md

 ### Pick a language, and in my opinion, Python is the best for this.
 Why?
 Easy syntax, extensive documentation, great community, availability of resources.

-You can prefer to work on R as well;howover, R programming has less popularity compare to python in industry.
+You can prefer to work on R as well; however, R programming has less popularity compare to python in industry.